lingchen42/illustrAItion/README.md

 - We learned the details of how SVGs work and how to generate them

 ## What's Next?
-- Support for languages other than English
+- Support more languages
+- Resize the objects for a better spatial arrangment
 - Amazon Alexa voice-to-text-to-doodle
 - Style transformation of the drawing to your favourite artistic style